 Bass guitar playing isn’t just about playing root notes.
-There are ways that bass players can add variation and color to their parts by playing arpeggios.
+There are ways that bass players can add variation and color to their parts by playing arpeggios on guitar.

 Arpeggios are the notes that make a specific chord.
 For example, in a G major chord, the arpeggios are the notes G, B, and D.